oiraqi/immunizer/README.md

 **Dependencies**
 - OpenJDK 10: mainly to support ByteBuddy
+- Gradle 4.10.3: to support OpenJDK 10
 - ByteBuddy 1.8.3: to instrument applications at runtime
 - Gson 2.8.5: to generate JSON trees out of invocation parameters and returned values
+- Guava 23.0: to use some Google Common classes such as com.google.common.base.Splitter and com.google.common.hash.Hashing
 - ELKI 0.7: to apply several outlier detection algorithms and distance functions

 **Structure**